Foo Fighters: There Is Nothing Left to Lose (1998–2001)

-In 1998, Foo Fighters traveled to Grohl's home state of Virginia, to write their third album.
+In 1998, the Foo Fighters traveled to Grohl's home state of Virginia, to write their third album.
 However, Grohl and Stahl were unable to co-operate as songwriters; Grohl told Kerrang! in 1999, "in those few weeks it just seemed like the three of us were moving in one direction and Franz wasn't."
 Grohl was distraught over the decision to fire Stahl as the two had been friends since childhood.
 Shortly after that, Mendel called Grohl to say he was quitting to reunite with Sunny Day Real Estate, only to reverse his decision the next day.
 The remaining trio of Grohl, Mendel, and Hawkins spent several months recording the band's third album, There Is Nothing Left to Lose, in Grohl's home studio.
 The album spawned several singles, including "Learn to Fly", the band's first to reach the US Billboard Hot 100.
 Other singles included "Stacked Actors", "Generator", "Next Year", and "Breakout".

 Before the release of the album, Capitol Records president Gary Gersh was forced out of the label.
-Given Grohl's history with Gersh, Foo Fighters' contract had included a "key man clause" that allowed them to leave the label upon Gersh's departure.
+Given Grohl's history with Gersh, the Foo Fighters' contract had included a "key man clause" that allowed them to leave the label upon Gersh's departure.
 They left Capitol and signed with RCA, who later acquired the rights to the band's Capitol albums.

 After recording There Is Nothing Left to Lose was completed, the band auditioned a number of potential guitarists and settled on Chris Shiflett, who performed with Me First and the Gimme Gimmes and California punk band No Use for a Name.
 Shiflett initially joined as a touring guitarist but achieved full-time status prior to the recording of the group's fourth album.